SEO I: Semantic Tagging, Key Wording, and Sitemaps

 Sitemaps

-Sitemaps, on the other hand, are loved by search engines.
+On the other hand, search engines love sitemaps.
 Without them, they would have to “read” everything, evaluate all the links, and go to every page to get a complete overview.
 They can do that, no question.
-It’s called web crawling.
+We know that as web crawling.
 But it takes time.
 That’s why search engines often try to minimize their effort by means of heuristically motivated “shortcuts”, such as indexing only the first page of a site.
 This would be fatal for a thematically heterogeneous blog.

 To compensate, search engines give sites the opportunity to determine for themselves what should be indexed — through a sitemap.